orbis-dei/orbis-dei.github.io/content/places/es-pastrana-convento-del-carmen.md

 - discalced-carmelites
 - communities
 - conceptionists
+- john-cross

 ---

 The sixth of 17 communities founded by St. Teresa of Avila, in 1569.
+St. John of the Cross wrote his *Dark Night of the Soul* and *Ascent of Mount Carmel.* here.

 In 1836 the convent was confiscated by the Spanish government, but in 1855 was reoccupied by Conceptionist Franciscan nuns.
 Today it serves as a Conceptionist convent and Teresan museum.

 #### Source Material